 Secondly, reward your culture heroes.
 If you find a person taking ownership of a task and solving an issue, which if overlooked could have developed into a major setback, acknowledge it.
 From sending a company-wide appreciation email to rewarding the person with a bonus, appreciation goes a long way in building positive work culture.
 You can also get creative with it.
 For instance, get them a free Netflix subscription or movie tickets.
 Or get them a new office chair.
 Employees tend to share these additional “experiences” they get by performing well or the following values.
 This instills a FOMO in the rest and nudges the others to work towards it.

 Lastly, use your employee feedback to take corrective action.
-From the survey, find out whether your managers exhibit the values that you want in your culture.
+From the survey, find out whether your managers exhibit the values that you want to build in your company culture.
 A new approach to surveys is Pulse surveys which have 5-10 questions asking about employee motivation, ability to handle the workload, and happiness with the company filled regularly.
 They help leadership understand real-time employee sentiment.
 Based on these surveys, you can conduct leadership and culture training for your managers so that any gaps and pain points highlighted in the survey can be addressed.

 Step 4: Create a sense of belongingness

 When asked what keeps professionals at their jobs, the majority declared that having coworkers that they enjoy working with and an environment where they can be themselves as the major reason.
 This sense of belongingness to a company comes in when you tie all the first three steps together.
 From declaring a foundation to including your employees and finally acting on it, you build an environment where the employees feel valued and cared for.
-That and only that can help them value your company and worked passionately towards the company goals.
+That and only that can help them value your company and work passionately towards the company goals.

 An employee feels like they belong in the company when:

-- They get meaningful benefits: Employees today can look beyond fringe perks like nap rooms and game rooms, and seek valuable benefits like parental leave, health and fitness benefits, and pension plans.
+Employees today can look beyond fringe perks like nap rooms and game rooms, and seek valuable benefits like parental leave, health and fitness benefits, and pension plans.
 It is only when they feel cared for as humans and not treated as resources that they get a sense of belongingness in the company.

-- They get valuable support: In today’s fast-paced world, leadership taking time out to empathize and hear people’s concerns and opinions is valued a lot.
+In today’s fast-paced world, leadership taking time out to empathize and hear people’s concerns and opinions is valued a lot.
 Employees must feel that the leadership has their best interests in mind too and not just business gains.

 In The End

-What organisations miss while brewing their company monitoring their efforts.
+What organizations miss while brewing their company monitoring their efforts.
 As an ongoing process, building a culture too requires to be measured and accounted for.
 Just like you have metrics and KRAs for any business process, check the impact of your culture efforts too using regular and anonymous employee feedback.
 Remember, what Bob Parsons, Founder of the Godaddy Group has rightly said,

 “Anything that is measured and watched, improves.”